Durango Bill’s

 Alternately, any 4 of the 5 pairs in any 5-way solution can be grouped to form a 4-way solution.
 If at least one of these groupings is primitive, then the result is counted as a primitive 4-way solution.

-For example, in the second 5-way solution below, pairs 1, 2, 3, and 4 have a Greatest Common Divisor of 5 (hence, by themselves, are not primitive) while pairs 2, 3, 4 and 5 form a primitive 4-way solution.
-Thus the result is counted as a primitive 4-way solution as at has at least one grouping that is primitive.
+For example, in the third 5-way solution below, pairs 1, 2, 3, and 4 have a Greatest Common Divisor of 5 (hence, by themselves, are not primitive) while pairs 2, 3, 4 and 5 form a primitive 4-way solution.
+Thus the result is counted as a primitive 4-way solution as at least one grouping is primitive.

 Ramanujan Quintuples

 If a number can be formed by the sum of 2 cubes in 5 different ways (5-way solution) it becomes a Ramanujan Quintuple.
-The 16 lowest primitive solutions are shown in the table below.
+The first five 5-way solutions are shown in the table below.
 The lowest is of course “Taxicab(5)” which has been found/verified by several sources.
 The ramanujans.c program took 3 hrs.
 15 min. for Taxicab(5).
 (The current optimized version cuts this to less than 2 hours.)

 (I^3 + J^3 = K^3 + L^3 = M^3 + N^3 = O^3 + P^3 = Q^3 + R^3)